 Here are all the things you will need for making cannabis oil.
 First and foremost, you will need your ground-up, decarbed cannabis flower (details on how to decarb your weed above).
 The amount you want to use depends on how potent you want your cannabis coconut oil to be.
 You can use one cup to make things simple, which usually measures out to 7 grams or a quarter of an ounce (an ounce being roughly 28 grams of dried flower).

 Next, you will need something with which to cook your cannabis oil.
-If you are short on time, you can use an Instant Pot or a slow cooker, as it is the least hands-on method for making cannabis oil (more on this later).
+If you are not short on time, you can use an Instant Pot or a slow cooker, as it is the least hands-on method for making cannabis infused oil (more on this later).

 A Magical Butter cannabutter-making machine is the best way to make cannabutter.
 However, this article assumes you do not have a cannabutter-making machine, so it will address the art of making cannabis oil on the stove.
 For that, you will need two saucepans of different sizes to craft a makeshift double boiler.